datacarpentry/2014-09-29-iDigBio/lessons/open_refine/open-refine-demo.md

 ## Export

 * Save your work when you are done by exporting it in the desire format.
 Save your files with meaningful names, no spaces.
 Refine does not change your original dataset.

+#### Time estimate for this demo.
+* Takes about 20 - 30 minutes to do a good demo.
+* If students are going to install and then try this tool out on the provided dataset or their own dataset, it will take longer.
+* Mac users with the newest operating system will have to allow this to run by "allowing everything" to run.
+They can change the setting back after the exercise.
+* Some students will run into issues with
+  - unzipping
+  - finding the .exe file once the software has been unzipped